ObjectModules/deploy/Mapping.md

 You may also identify the factors using _<a href="https://en.wikipedia.org/wiki/Ishikawa_diagram" target="_blank">Fishbone Diagram</a>_, put the potential ones in to the mapping.
 Spread it again when a solution is not going to be achieved.

-You can do it with an unlimited number of spreading.
+One thing you shall note about spreading is that our concept is work only with a new unique process.
+Whenever it found the same identical process than the one which is already take a place will do its own spreading and open a new place for the said process.

+On the next step the spreading will take the process which has a better result to take the place.
+This kind of spreading will remain whole system as as a unique process.
+This system it will allow an unlimited number of spreading.

 You may go into a wider or a global problem solution whatever you want.
 Then finally, get them all into small pieces that you or your team can cope with.
 Settle them one by one.

 Once it is going to be settled then it will return automatically to the original process and keep you remain on the track to what you are going to achieve.